aardy1/Charts/README.md

 To get the build to work you will need a couple of things:

-1. Graal -- get it from [Gluon](https://github.com/gluonhq/graal/releases/tag/gluon-22.1.0.1-Final)
+1. Graal -- get it from [Gluon](https://github.com/gluonhq/graal/releases/tag/gluon-22.1.0.1-Final) (unless you already got this as noted above)
 2. set `GRAALVM_HOME` environment variable to the parent of the bin directory in 1.
 So for me that is `export GRAALVM_HOME=/Users/graham/Downloads/graalvm-svm-java17-darwin-m1-gluon-22.1.0.1-Final/Contents/Home`

 In theory that should be it :-)